ctcDNightmare/avorion-scrapyardplus/README.md

 - ~~flexible duration selection via slider~~
 - ~~lifetime license~~
 - regenerating wrecks / events to support lifetime licenses

-Hint: you can take a look at the regen/event system by enabling it in the config
+**Hint**: You can take a look at the regen/event system by enabling it in the configfile.
+It's still WIP

 ## Feedback & Discussion